qhta/MyLib/Qhta.SF.WPF.Tools/docs/Readme.md

   }
 ```

-They also use GetRowDataType method which returns a type of elements of the grid.View.SourceCollection.
+They also use the GetRowDataType method, which returns the type of the grid items.View.SourceCollection.

 ```csharp
   public static Type?
 GetRowDataType(SfDataGrid dataGrid)